Bryson-C/Plutonium/README.md

 I will also not be explaining build systems because I myself am terrible at them.
 I may also forget something or mispell some things so keep that in mind

+**As of 5/29/22 (latest update) a descriptor set error occurs.
+This error should not be a problem nor should it harm the application.
+I do believe that it is an error with lunarg validation layers**

 ## Libraries
 - [GLFW](https://www.glfw.org/)
 - [Vulkan SDK](https://vulkan.lunarg.com/) (I will be using Vulkan 1.2; 1.3 should still work though)